 I posted a blog and my Facebook friend David Morrill, Chairperson of the Ambassador Board, encouraged me to be a member.
 I want, through my blogs, to share my experiences living with a vestibular disorder to help people, including the medical community, understand.
 I hope that better understanding will help raise awareness about these conditions.
 You can follow Tamar's blog here: http://visiblepersoninvisibleproblem.blogspot.com/

 I was ill at age 23 till 38.
-With canal plugging surgery, I got cured (6 years already!)
-Today I am 44 years old and I can have a normal job and do lots of sports again.
+With canal plugging surgery, I got cured.
+Today I can have a normal job and do lots of sports again.
 I wrote a book, Dizzy Me, that is now in a second printing.
-With the help of fellow VEDA Ambassadors, it looks like there may be an English translation coming.
 You can follow my Facebook page here: https://www.facebook.com/DizzyMe.II